yuFeiCode/LL-SDP/README.md

-# Deep-line-level-defect-prediction-how-far-are-we-
+# The replication kit of Experiment
-Deep line-level defect prediction: how far are we?
+## Title:Deep line-level defect prediction: how far are we?
+This repository stores the source codes of DeepLineDP and GLANCE.
+## 1.Floders Introduction